-- 9.1 Committees established under section 13 of the 2013 Act will operate strictly in accordance with the terms of their remit. - 9.2 When establishing committees, the SCJC will: - (a) determine the membership; - (b) select or confirm the arrangements for chairing of the committee meetings; - (c) establish the terms of reference (in consultation with the Chair of the committee); - (d) unless determined otherwise during the establishment of a committee the standing orders noted in paragraphs 1.6 and 1.7 of these standing orders shall apply to all committees. - 9.3 The SCJC will review its committee structure at least annually. - SCJC's delegated authority to its committees - 9.4 Delegated authority for each committee is contained in the remit for each committee as agreed by the SCJC.
+- 9.1 Committees established under section 13 of the 2013 Act will operate strictly in accordance with the terms of their remit. - 9.2 When establishing committees, the SCJC will: - (a) determine the membership; - (b) select or confirm the arrangements for chairing of the committee meetings; - (c) establish the terms of reference (in consultation with the Chair of the committee); - (d) unless determined otherwise during the establishment of a committee the standing orders noted in paragraphs 1.6 and 1.7 of these standing orders shall apply to all committees. - 9.3 The SCJC will review its committee structure at least annually.

+SCJC's delegated authority to its committees

+- 9.4 Delegated authority for each committee is contained in the remit for each committee as agreed by the SCJC.
 This includes consideration at first instance of correspondence, policy proposals or requests for rules which fall within the committee's remit.
 The SCJC may delegate specific matters to committees through its annual business programme or on an ad hoc basis. - 9.5 Generally, committees are expected to take matters as far as appropriate before making recommendations to the SCJC.
-Where items are routine they will stay with the committee until the final stage of decision-making. - 9.6 Nothing in these standing orders or the remit of any committee affects the ability of the SCJC to deal with any matters at first instance that might otherwise fall to a committee. - Reporting of committees - 9.7 The Secretariat will provide a report on the activity of individual committees at each SCIC meeting. having obtained the approval of the relevant committee Chair and having circulated the report to members of the relevant committees. - 9.8 Each year, committees will prepare and submit to the SCJC a report on their activity for that year (beginning 1 April) for the purposes of the preparation of the SCJC annual report.
+Where items are routine they will stay with the committee until the final stage of decision-making. - 9.6 Nothing in these standing orders or the remit of any committee affects the ability of the SCJC to deal with any matters at first instance that might otherwise fall to a committee.

+Reporting of committees

+- 9.7 The Secretariat will provide a report on the activity of the Council and its committees at each SCJC meeting. - 9.8 Each year, committees will prepare and submit to the SCJC a report on their activity for that year (beginning 1 April) for the purposes of the preparation of the SCJC annual report.